-Front end and back end development are two vital areas of coding.
-Front end development describes that programming that is done to a site to impact the client-side or the user side of a website or application.
-Back end development is the programming done to the server-side or the side that only a developer sees.
+Front-end and back-end development are two vital areas of coding.
+Front-end development describes programming that is done to a site to impact the client side or the user side of a website or application.
+Back-end development is the programming done on the server-side or the side that only a developer sees.

 When you hear developers refer to the front end of a website or an application, they’re talking about the part of the website that you can see and interact with as a user.
 The front end includes everything from the website’s design, structure, and layout to the content.
-When a new visitor clicks into a website or an app, the front end is the first impression of a company or brand, so a user-friendly (UX) front end design is essential.
-You can read more about front end development here.
+When a new visitor clicks on a website or an app, the front end is the first impression of a company or brand, so a user-friendly (UX) front-end design is essential.
+You can read more about front-end development here.

 Python is a dynamic, general-purpose language.
 It is the perfect back-end language for learning due to its simple syntax.
 Developers can use Python to build web or app prototypes for development and data analysis.
 It is a constantly evolving language thanks to its open-source nature.
 Python is a popular language among tech giants like Google, Instagram and Reddit.

 Ruby is a dynamic, open-source programming language focusing on simplicity and productivity.
 It is a popular language because it’s easy to read and write.
 In Ruby, developers can adapt all information and code to add particular properties and actions.
 It’s a flexible language; users can adjust and alter features according to their needs.
 Ruby is a developer-oriented language rather than a machine-specific language; it doesn’t restrict the coder.

 There is no real competition between front and back-end development.
 Both types of developers are in high demand when it comes to job opportunities.

 However, if you are interested in pursuing a career that involves elements of both front and back-end development, a full-stack developer role may be for you.
 Full stack developers work to maintain applications from end to end, both the client-side and server-side, as well as the database and system administration.